amyheather/programming_notes/programming_notes/_build/html/_sources/python.md

 * View book at `https://<user>.github.io/<myonlinebook>/`

 To update book, make changes in main branch, rebuild book, then use `ghp-import -n -p -f _build/html` as before to push newly built HTML to gh-pages branch.
 Will take a few minutes for page to update.

+To set this up to just run from the command `book`:
+* `cd` to go to top of directory (i.e. above documents)
+* `nano .bashrc`
+* At bottom of file, add `alias book="jupyter-book build ./ && ghp-import -n -p -f _build/html"`, then save the file
+* Run `source .bashrc` to refresh
+* Then, when you want to recreate the jupyter book and push to GH pages, go to where the book is (i.e. where build and config is) and run `book`
+* Also set up config file if desired to execute pages `off` if don't want to re-run all the notebooks each time

 ## Comparing two dataframes
 Simple check if match: `df1.equals(df2)`